10. Women and Reconstruction

 1. Do you interpret Stanton’s comment to be elitist, anti-gradual enfranchisement, or racist?
 Why?

-numerous: Minutes from the American Equal Rights Association Convention, 1869
+Numerous: Minutes from the American Equal Rights Association Convention, 1869

 Tensions were high in 1869 as debates over the 15th Amendment raged.
 Women felt abandoned in the quest for Universal Suffrage.
 The following are minutes from a debate in the ERA convention.